What Is Microblogging & Why Should You Do It?

 5) Be Consistent

 Engagement increases when you show up over and over again.
 Don’t post a microblog and then disappear for a month (or even a week).
-Post on a regular basis so that you’re microblogging up-to-date happenings or insight related to your company and industry.
+Post on a regular basis so that you’re microblogging up-to-date happenings or insights related to your company and industry.

 Final Thoughts